frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

 Organize Test Scripts
 =====================

 In subsection :ref:`capture` you learned how to capture test scripts and how to run them.
-If you have many test scripts, it useful to organize them.
+If you have many test scripts, it is useful to organize them.
 This section explains how to add a description to a test script, and shows you how to organize test scripts into folders.

 Please do the following: